chartgerink/mozilla-fellow-application/interview-prep-2.md

 [so see prep for interview 1 as well](./interview-prep-1.md)

+Research wise, the [Metaresearch group](http://metaresearch.nl) will provide a fruitful group for discussions wrt research projects undertaken in the Mozilla Fellowship and fine-tuning from a meta-point of view the materials produced during the fellowship.
+All the research that tries to improve science fits right the group's work, albeit the group is less focused on implementing change.
+However, in preparing for this fellowship application, I talked to some group members and they're enthousiastic about practical implementations and so are happy to join in thinking and potentially doing applied research on this.

+The remaining 1 day p/week that I'll work on my PhD is fully supported by the uni (already checked); as such I don't see any problems with support regarding an office, institutional support etc. Given the reduced labor costs for the university, I will try to negotiate for budget to spend within the mozilla fellowship (if granted).
+As such, I have full availability of institional resources and supervision to take on research projects.

+My PhD project (which has pretty much become a PhD on improving science as a system) is likely to be have passed the completion stage when I would start the fellowship, making all other projects additions to that PhD project.
+As such, I will be at liberty to start projects as I see fit and intertwine the Mozilla Fellowship with PhD project, allowing me to use the resources of the institution towards the goals of both the Fellowship and PhD project.

 >What are you most looking for in terms of collaborators in the coming year (disciplinary focus, institutions, particular types of people -- scientists, developers, web activists etcet)?

 From interview 1 prep: